uzanka/PuzzleField/README.md

    It support 3 kinds of map styles.
     - Json style: See "fruits_field_original.json".
     - Map style: Text style.
 See "sokoban_uzanka_6x6.map".
     - Slc style: XML style.
-See web pages containing maps.
+See any web pages containing maps.
 1. Add new title information in "puzzle_field.json" file.

 ### Add puzzle:
-1. Implement new puzzle class.
+1. Implement new puzzle class (ex: NewPuzzleScene).
 Make rule, images, maps, ... etc.
 1. Add new class to PuzzleFieldSceneFactory class for create new scene.
 1. Add new puzzle class json for characters (ex: "class_NewPuzzle.json").
 1. Add new title information in "puzzle_field.json" file.